airmeet/rsync-deployments/README.md

 # Required ARGs

-This action can receive three `ARG`s:
+This action can receive four `ARG`s:

 1. The first is for any initial/required rsync flags, eg: `-avzr --delete`

 2. The second is for any `--exclude` flags and directory pairs, eg: `--exclude .htaccess --exclude /uploads/`.
 Use "" if none required.

 3. The third is for the deployment target, and should be in the format: `[USER]@[HOST]:[PATH]`

+4. The fourth is the base directory to sync, eg. `build`

 # Example usage